Celebrating East African Writing!

 4. Keep to the word count.
 Minimum 1200 words, maximum 1600 words for general submissions, word count for the writing contests will be indicated with the callout.

-5. Send in your work in word 97 attachment to email@example.com
+5. Send in your work in a word document attachment to firstname.lastname@example.org

 6. Language of your piece should be English.
 Occasional sheng, swahili and mother language allowed, with translations in bracket.